 Scheduling an Appointment for a Pediatric Eye Examination

 In scheduling an appointment for an eye examination, choose a time that is optimal for the child.
+To schedule an appointment, use the ZocDoc online scheduler or call our office in Bayside at 718-428-2020.

 Vision or eye health problems detected during a pediatric eye examination are treated by our experienced team of physicians using safe, minimally invasive techniques taking into account the special needs of developing eyes.
 Treatment of pediatric vision conditions may include corrective lenses to improve focusing or corrective eye therapy exercises.
 More serious conditions affecting the health of the eye, such as glaucoma, cataracts or retinopathy of prematurity, may require a medical or surgical treatment approach.